-10 Best Mexican Restaurants in Tucson: Rounding Up the Old Pueblo's Best
+10 Best Mexican Restaurants in Tucson: We've Rounded Up Old Pueblo's Best

 By Patricia Escarcega

 If your idea of good Mexican food is the Taco Bell drive-thru window at midnight, it's time to take a trip to Tucson to see how real Mexican food is done.

 Delicious, authentic and innovative Mexican food is a point of pride in this town, so it comes as no surprise that some of the country's best Mexican food restaurants can be found in Tucson.
 The hardest part is choosing a place to eat first!

 Cafe Poca Cosa, one of the most highly-regarded Mexican food restaurants in the city, elevates the combo platter to new heights with Chef Susana's fresh and inventive take on Mexican classics.